- 29 Mar 2023

 Upsert is a combination of Updating and Inserting.
 If a record in a file matches an existing record, the existing record is updated with the values in your file.
-If no match is found, then the record is created as a new entity.
+The record is created as a new entity if no match is found.

-The following articles describe how to use Single Dataloader to upsert data into Salesforce.
+The following articles describe using Single Dataloader to upsert data into Salesforce.
 The data is upserted via a CSV file.

 - Log in to your ARM account.

-- You can import your file from your local directory on the next screen.
-Upload the CSV file you wish to import by clicking the UPLOAD button.
+- Import your file from your local directory on the next screen.
+Upload the

 - The next step is to prepare your field mappings.
 Field mappings match columns in your CSV to fields in your Salesforce Org.

-- Use the search option to look up a field by name from the long list in order to map it.
+searchoption to look up a field by name from the long list to map it.

 After selecting the filter, the list updates automatically as you map or unmap each field.